What Is Ulnar Nerve Entrapment?

 Ulnar nerve entrapment is when too much pressure is put against a nerve in your elbow by bones, tendons, muscles, or cartilage and it becomes inflamed or swollen.
 It’s also known as cubital tunnel syndrome.

-It can start in several places throughout your body, usually in the joints.
-When a pinched nerve is in your elbow, it’s called “ulnar nerve entrapment.”
-It can leave your arm and hand feeling sore, numb, or weak.
+A pinched nerve can start in several places throughout your body, but usually in the joints.
+When a pinched nerve is in your elbow, it can leave your arm and hand, especially the ring finger and pinky, feeling sore, numb, or weak.

-The ulnar nerve runs the entire length of your arm.
+The ulnar nerve runs the length of your arm.
 It helps control the muscles in the forearm and hand.
-Sensations affecting your ring finger and little finger also travel though the ulnar nerve.
+Sensations affecting your ring finger and little finger also travel through the ulnar nerve.
 Its most vulnerable point is at the elbow.